-Just like cats, countries come in two
+Just like cats, countries come in two different styles: the developed and the developing |

 IP and Economic Growth – La Segunda Parte